Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-001-missing-then.md

 === "Hints"
     ??? tip "Hint A"
-        * You are looking for a scenario with multiple `Given` steps for creating customers.
+        * You are looking for empty `Then` steps.

     ??? tip "Hint B"
-        * The relevant steps is `` and .
-        * Look at the implementation of the code in the step definition.
+        * The `Then` step you are searching for is verifying the creation of a customers.

     ??? tip "Hint C"
         * The relevant step is `Then the customer creation should be successful`.